jitinkrishnan/jitinkrishnan.github.io/_pages/teaching.md

 permalink: /teaching/
 author_profile: true
 ---
-*(I don't teach anymore.
-Please feel free to grab the slides and reach out with any questions)*
+*(I don't teach anymore, but please feel free to grab the slides and reach out with any questions)*

 **CS310 Data Structures**\